 Enrolled students at Sonoran University have full borrower privileges and full access to electronic databases.
-Students approved for an LOA must return all library items and pay any outstanding fines prior to LOA approval.
-Depending on the type of LOA, students may not have borrower privileges or remote access to electronic databases (see Library Privileges during a Leave of Absence).
+Students approved for an LOA must return all library items and pay any outstanding fines prior to the start of their leave.
+Depending on the type of LOA, students may not have borrower privileges or remote access to electronic databases, see Library Privileges during a Leave of Absence (p.
+29) for more information.